frontity/docs/docs/guides/processing-page-builder-content.md

 };
 ```

-The processor then merely adds some styling, using the [`<css>` object](https://api.frontity.org/frontity-packages/core-package/frontity#css), before returning the Node.js.
+The processor then merely adds some styling, using the [`<css>` object](https://api.frontity.org/frontity-packages/core-package/frontity#css), before returning the node.

 One additional important thing that we need to do to ensure that our Gutenberg content is rendered correctly is to import Gutenberg's style sheets into our Frontity project.